 - 1 tbs. coconut flour

-- Line twelve muffin tins with large muffin cases.
+- Line 12 muffin tins with large muffin cases.

-- In a large bowl, mix the almond meal, coconut flour, Natvia, nutmeg, cinnamon and baking powder in a bowl.
+- In a large bowl, mix the almond meal, coconut flour, nutmeg and cinnamon in a bowl.

-- Add the butter and eggs and mix well.
+- Add the maple syrup, butter and eggs and mix well.

 - Now add the apple and sultanas.
 Mix again until it forms a dough.

-- Once the mixture is all combined, roll into twelve even balls.
+- Once the mixture is all combined, roll in to 12 even balls.

-- Place 1 tbs. coconut flour in a small bowl.
+- Place the flours in a small bowl.